2025 Metro Manila Film Festival

-The 2025 Metro Manila Film Festival to be held on December 25, 2025 to sometime in January 2026, as the 51st edition of the annual Metro Manila Film Festival.
+The 2025 Metro Manila Film Festival was the 51st edition of the annual Metro Manila Film Festival which started on December 25, 2025, and ended on January 14, 2026.
 During the festival, no foreign films are shown in Philippine theaters (excluding IMAX, 4DX, and ScreenX).

 Entries

 Feature films

 The first four official entries were announced on July 8, 2025, at the Glorietta in Makati, selected from 23 scripts submitted by production companies.
 This marks the first time that Makati is the designated host city of the MMFF which has the theme "A New Era for Philippine Cinema".

 The next four entries was announced on October 10, 2025 at the University of Makati Performing Arts Theater.
 They were feature films which were submitted as finished works on or before September 30, 2025.
-The original deadline was on September 15, 2025 but was later extended.
+The original deadline was September 15, 2025, but was later extended.
 The committee selected four finished films among more than twenty entries.

 The MMFF selection committee is headed by Boots Anson-Rodrigo.
 The entries were selected based on the following criteria: artistic excellence, commercial appeal, Filipino cultural sensibility, and global appeal.